D5mit/code_notes/notes.md

 - pip freeze -> shows all packages installes
 - openssl des3 < youfile.txt > yourfile.txt.des3 (to encrypt)
 - openssl des3 -d < yourfile.txt.des3 > yourfile.txt.decrypted (to decript)
+- hostname -I (gives you the IP address)

 ## Docker notes
 - Docker has an image and a container.
 The containers runs only when needed